Winipedia/pyrig/docs/configs/architecture.md

         return "someext"
 ```

 Creates `my_config.someext`.
-File is considered correct if it contains the required content.
-So you can add your own content after the required content or before it.
+The file is considered correct if it contains the required content anywhere within it.
+You can add your own content before or after the required content.

 ### PythonConfigFile